 The thought of joining the real estate industry can be tempting for people in various stages of their lives.

-Real estate agents enjoy flexible hours, being your own boss (hurray to not having a bss breathing down your neck every now and then chasing you to meet sales quotas), meeting a network of interesting people, and of course, having no limits to your income.
+Real estate agents enjoy flexible hours, being your own boss (hurray to not having a micro-managing boss breathing down your neck every now and chasing you for sales quotas), meeting a network of interesting people, and of course, having no limits to your income.

-One can typically earn a commission of 1-2% of the property price depending on the number of brokers involved, whether its a sales or purchase or the type of property.
+One can typically earn a brokerage fee of 1 to 3% of the property price depending on the number of brokers involved and whether it is a new launch or resale deal.

-This is why some real estate agents get to drive expensive continental cars, dine at fancy Michelin starred restaurants and don designer watches and bags within a short few years of entering the industry.
+This is why some real estate agents drive expensive continental cars, dine at fancy Michelin starred restaurants and don designer watches and bags within a short few years of entering the industry.

-That said, not every month is smooth sailing.
+That said, not every month will be smooth sailing.

-There’s also a possibility that you might go without income for months!
+There is also a possibility that you can go without income for months!

-Being a part-time real estate agent does not necessarily mean you are less professional and you will earn lesser than a full-time real estate agent.
+Being a part-time real estate agent does not necessarily mean you are less professional or that you will definitely earn lesser than a full-time real estate agent.

 You can still be a professional in the real estate industry and make big bucks if you are committed and supported with the right training and platforms.

-The key is in joining a right real estate agency and never allowing your part-time status to diminish your passion and service to your clients.
+The key is in joining a right real estate agency and team and never allowing your part-time status to diminish your passion, knowledge and service to your clients.

-There is nothing wrong with being a part-time real estate agent and if you aspire to be a successful part-time agent, here are a few things that you need to know.
+There is nothing wrong with being a part-time real estate agent but if you aspire to be a successful one, here are a few things that you need to know.